Senior Lights and Locks - City of Colorado Springs

 Description of Service

-The Housing Development Division, in cooperation with the Colorado Springs Police Department, provides grant assistance to low-and moderate-income seniors to improve the security of their homes.
+Provides grant assistance to low-and moderate-income seniors to improve the security of their homes.
 Security improvements can include deadbolts, peep holes, motion sensor lighting, safety chains, strike plates, replacement of exterior hollow core doors and other improvements.
-Homeowner grant maximum: $1,500 Tenant grant maximum: $750

 El Paso County